Vietnam.vn - Nền tảng quảng bá Việt Nam

 _lan0483.jpg

-The Cham culture is an inseparable part of the Vietnamese national culture.
-The Cham Cultural Exhibition Center is currently displaying more than 1,500 artifacts and antiques, divided into the following themes: Collection of Cham Royal Heritage; images and antiques; traditional farming and fishing tools; artifacts and demonstrations of making Cham ceramic products; raw materials, tools, traditional hand-woven products and research results on intangible cultural products, clearly reflecting the spiritual and material life of the Cham people past and present.
-Since its opening in September 2010, this place has become a common home for people and tourists to research, exchange and participate in spiritual and cultural activities during holidays and Tet.
-In particular, since the beginning of the year, the center has welcomed more than 7,000 visitors.
+Cham culture is an inseparable part of Vietnamese national culture.
+The Cham Cultural Exhibition Center currently displays over 1,500 artifacts and antiques, categorized into themes: Cham royal heritage collection; images and artifacts; traditional agricultural and fishing tools; artifacts and demonstrations of Cham pottery making; traditional handcrafted textile materials, tools, and products; and research results on intangible cultural heritage, clearly reflecting the spiritual and material life of the Cham people, past and present.
+Since its opening in September 2010, the center has become a common home for Cham people and tourists to study, exchange ideas, and participate in cultural activities during festivals and holidays.
+In particular, from the beginning of the year to date, the center has welcomed over 7,000 visitors.

 Source